 The program is conducted in accordance with the Belmont Report and the Federal Common Rule (45 CFR 46).
-The Core Protocol's return of health-related DNA results activities are conducted in accordance with 21 CFR 50, 56 and 812, but these activities are not yet included in the pediatric protocol.
 The Core Protocol, this supplement, and any pilots or additional supplemental protocols started under the Core Protocol, are subject to the pre-2018 Common Rule.
 Projects related to the program undertaken outside of the Core Protocol and implemented after January 21, 2019, are subject to the 2018 Common Rule.